Some Pharmaceutical Benefits Scheme (PBS) subsidised medicines need written authority approval from us before they can be prescribed.

 The PBS subsidises modafinil and armodafinil for patients with narcolepsy.

-The PBS subsidises crizotinib for patients with anaplastic lymphoma kinase, positive non-squamous type non-small cell lung cancer or a not otherwise specified type.
+The PBS subsidises crizotinib for patients with Stage IIIB (locally advanced) or Stage IV (metastatic) non-small cell lung cancer (NSCLC).

 The PBS subsidises a range of medicines for patients with primary pulmonary and pulmonary arterial hypertension.